IL

 Forensic Science Colleges in Illinois

-Those who are looking for an opportunity to learn more about forensic science and wanting to work in the Illinois (IL) area will find that they have a few options for both online and on-campus programs.
+Those who are looking for an opportunity to learn more about forensic science and want to work in the Illinois (IL) area will find that they have a few options for both online and on-campus programs.
 Forensic science professionals working in the state, many of whom work in the Chicago metropolitan area, may be employed with crime labs, police departments, or in private investigations.
-Students who are considering a career in the field can learn more about resources, potential jobs and fellowships through the website of the American Academy of Forensic Sciences (AAFS).
+Students who are considering a career in the field can learn more about resources, potential jobs, and fellowships through the website of the American Academy of Forensic Sciences (AAFS).

 Jump Down to Illinois Forensics Programs >>